Determining if a guilty plea is in your best interest is complex.

 “My lawyer says I have no choice but to plead guilty.
 Are they right?”

 In short, no!
 Pleading guilty might be unnecessary, and there might be better options.
 A criminal conviction can haunt you for a lifetime, and a defendant should not plead guilty without careful thought and consideration.
 Pleading guilty without exploring other options might have a lasting and unnecessary negative effect on your life.
-You may not be able to qualify for a credit card, obtain meaningful employment, cause you to lose your civil rights, and it can blacklist you from working in certain industries and jobs.
+You may not be able to qualify for a credit card, obtain meaningful employment, cause you to lose your civil rights, and it can prevent you from working in certain industries and jobs.
 While it may seem easier to succumb to outside pressure and plead guilty early on, that decision will have lasting implications that can hinder your opportunities for you in the future.

 If you face charges, you have the following options: